ggerganov/ggml/docs/gguf.md

 #### Attention

 - `[llm].attention.head_count: uint32`: Also known as `n_head`.
 Number of attention heads.
 - `[llm].attention.head_count_kv: uint32`: The number of heads per group used in Grouped-Query-Attention.
-If not present, the model does not use GQA.
+If not present or if present and equal to `[llm].attention.head_count`, the model does not use GQA.
 - `[llm].attention.max_alibi_bias: float32`: The maximum bias to use for ALiBI.
 - `[llm].attention.clamp_kqv: float32`: Value (`C`) to clamp the values of the `Q`, `K`, and `V` tensors between (`[-C, C]`).
 - `[llm].attention.layer_norm_epsilon: float32`: Layer normalization epsilon.